sumit-kale/2022_microsoft_ionq_challenge/README.md

 We have used python numpy, matplotlib for generating the map and qiskit for the quantum circuits.

 ### Future Work
-* The Wild: forand wild(?!) variant of the game, players can be given a chance to disrupt the other players' circuit by entangling the two circuits.
+* The Wild: For a future wild(?!) variant of the game, players can be given a chance to disrupt the other players' circuit by entangling the two circuits.
 The chance can a special powerup or wildcard that can be used only once.
-* Generated mape
+* The Artsy: The generated maps can include more colours and shapes and thus, users can make different artworks by varying the components of the circuits.